Last updated: 2021-07-31

 The NRSV and Young’s are widely considered good translations and here we have the possibility of a time period before the first verse.
 That is, before God was preparing the heaven and the earth.
 This makes a bit more sense than the gap theory because you would think even God would want people to notice if he left a 13.772 billion year gap in between two verses.
 Here, the huge time period is not strangely glossed over but is simply not covered.

 Also, the language does fit with a state of catastrophe (although I’m not saying this is implied positively).
-In the definition of the word used for “waste and void.”
-Gesenius has “waste” as:
+In the definitions of the words used for “waste and void” Gesenius has “waste” as:

 for “void” he has: